kaya70875/articlew/README.md

 # LearnWithArticles
 **LearnWithArticles** is a unique educational app designed to enhance your English learning and writing skills.
 With this app, users can input a word and receive example sentences, definitions, and contextual usages from a variety of topics and articles.
+Users also can use AI features like 'Paraphrase', 'Sentence Fix', 'Word Compare' which is useful for English writing and learning.
 The app leverages cutting-edge technology to help students and language enthusiasts improve their vocabulary and sentence-building skills.

 ## Features
 * **Word-Based Sentence Generation**: Input any word and get example sentences from different topics (e.g., science, news, or general knowledge).